guilleng/c-programming-a-modern-approach-solutions/chapter5/exercises/05/README.md

 The `if` statement is valid and the `printf` statement is evaluated when `n` is `0`.

-The condition evaluation can be outlined in a step by step fashion as:
+The conditional evaluation for `n = 10` can be outlined in a step by step fashion as:

 ```
  n >= 1 <= 10